Staon/otest2/docs/_extending/assertion.md

     std::istream& expected_) TEST_ASSERTION_MARK(::OTest2::Examples::FileCompare, testCompareFiles);
 ```

 The assertion function is declared as any function.
-The only difference is
+The only difference is the
 annotation `TEST_ASSERTION_MARK` which links the function to its implementation
 class.
 One implementation class may define several assertion functions.

 It's a good manner to return result flag from the assertion function (true
 if the assertion passes).
-The OTest2 framework doesn't break running test
+The OTest2 framework doesn't break running tests
 if an assertion fails.
 Hence, sometimes it's needed to take some checks
 conditionaly: